angelromarco04/MyNotes/CS/OS/data/44_realMemory.md

 	- Sift bits ( $s$ ).
 Where $2^{\:s}$ is the frames size.

 (Note that the sift bits are equal for both logical and physical addresses)
+#### Protection
+- Check with limit register done during the address translation.
+- Protection bits are also used.

 ### Simple segmentation

 ### Paged segmentation